17 Tips to Help Boost Your Motivation For A Virtual Half Marathon Race!

 4. Ask your friends to make some signs to cheer you on

 If you want to create some personal motivation for yourself ask everyone that is close to you or maybe just your running friends or running club members to help cheer you on during your race.
 Pick a convenient time that suits both you and extra spectators that could help cheer you on.

-Since you won’t have much of a crowd you might want to ask some friends to come and cheer you on.
-Let them make silly signs that will make you laugh and smile, or maybe cry… Any positive motivation while running a virtual half marathon is a must.
+Let your fans make silly signs that will make you laugh and smile, or maybe cry… Any positive motivation while running a virtual half marathon is a must.
 For some additional race day motivation tips, check out: 5 simple ways to boost motivation on race day.